 6 Any sukuk prospectus will also include a similar disclaimer from the issuer.

 7 In a possible exception to this, however, the project sukuk in two Saudi Arabian projects (the Sadara Integrated Chemicals Project and the SATORP Jubail Export Refinery Project) ranked predominantly pari passu in relation to the conventional senior debt.
 This was done so that the certificates would appeal to Saudi Arabian investors who buy these kinds of securities with a view to holding them for a long period of time.
-This is for several reasons: first, conventional debt securities issued under Rule 144A or Regulation S would not normally have the level of protection afforded by both maintenance and incurrence covenants; secondly, certificate holders would be able to redeem them early whenever any of the senior facilities were subject to a mandatory redemption; and finally, investors would also benefit from the security given in the project financing on a pari passu basis with the other senior creditors.
+This is for several reasons: first, conventional debt securities issued under Rule 144A or Regulation S would not normally have the level of protection afforded by both maintenance and incurrence covenants; second, certificate holders would be able to redeem them early whenever any of the senior facilities were subject to a mandatory redemption; and, finally, investors would also benefit from the security given in the project financing on a pari passu basis with the other senior creditors.